-Technological Advances in Lighting and Booms for the OR: Impact on Infection Control and OR Efficiency
+Technological Advances in Lighting and Booms for the OR: Impact on Infection Control

 By Annette C. Johnson, RN, BSN, CNOR